 Burna Boy contrasts so seamlessly with Smith’s falsetto ballads in this tune.
 The moody song provided the breath of fresh air I needed after the rush of trying to drive from brunch to the family on time.
 After Sam publicly underwent a profound personal and creative metamorphosis, ‘My Oasis’ is certainly a testament to that, stepping away from the sad bread-and-butter they do so well, and bringing forth a punchier pop taste that settles well on the taste buds.

 2. “Forgive Myself”

 I’ve always adored Sam for being an introvert that stumbled across this world of fame, a sea of shining extroverts.
 There are some elements in this song that are unapologetically desperate, and Sam’s not afraid to address those feelings.
-Sam realises he can’t move forward with life until he forgives all that has happened in the past.
+Sam realises they can’t move forward with life until they forgive all that has happened in the past.
 It’s slow, steady and vulnerable, a gorgeous addition to the album.